-‘Tis the season we’re supposed to enjoy time relaxing with family and friends.
-But, given added expectations of gift-giving, shopping, traveling, cooking, and finishing up year-end projects, sometimes the holidays can be anything but relaxing.
-When you are also dealing with emotional upheaval like lingering grief, the season can be bittersweet or downright sad.
-Having a selection of free and easy stress-melters can make a sad season more bearable and even festive.
+‘Tis the season we’re supposed to enjoy time gathering and celebrating with family and friends.
+But, given COVID and all the added expectations, anxieties, and stressors of isolation, gift-giving, and finishing year-end projects, these holidays may be anything but relaxing.
+When you are also dealing with the emotional pain of lingering grief, the season can be bittersweet or downright sad.
+Having a tool kit of free and easy stress-melters can make a sad season more bearable and even festive.

 Here are my eight essential stress-melters:

 “Practicing regular, mindful breathing can be calming and energizing and can even help with stress-related health problems ranging from panic attacks to digestive disorders.”

 Which stress-melting practice resonates with you?
 The one that works will be the one you actually do.
 So what will you do for yourself today?
 That’s a gift you can give yourself to elevate your mood any time of year.
 And when you elevate your own mood, chances are good that you’ll lift other people’s spirits, and that’s a gift for everyone.

 p.s.
 I’m excited to share that we’re opening up Beat Autoimmune Academy to new members in January.
 If you want more support, guidance, carefully curated content, and a community of committed health seekers, get on the waitlist now to access special “committed action taker” rates by clicking HERE.